thegushi/screendump/README.md

-Sets your screen window titles automatically based on what you're running, and lets you dump any window's full scrollback buffer to a file that gets committed and pushed to a git repo — so you can pull it down anywhere (VS Code, your Mac, wherever) without any polling daemon or new protocol.
+Sets your screen window titles automatically based on what you're running, and lets you dump any window's full scrollback buffer to a file that gets committed and pushed to a git repo, so you can pull it down anywhere (VS Code, your Mac, wherever) without any polling daemon or new protocol.

 ## The problem this solves

-My primary work "desktop" is often a single GNU screen session on a remote server, connected to multiple machines — channel-surfing between them, editing files, running Alpine, doing compiles, watching logs, etc.
+My primary work "desktop" is often a single GNU screen session on a remote server, connected to multiple machines, channel-surfing between them, editing files, running Alpine, doing compiles, watching logs, etc.

 Sometimes I have a long piece of output (say, `show run` on a router) that I